Dixie Lee: Marriage

 She met Bing Crosby at the age of 20 and they married on September 29, 1930, at the Church of the Blessed Sacrament in Hollywood.
 Dixie Lee was better known than Crosby at that time, as illustrated by the incorrect news release issued by the Associated Press, which reported she married "Murray Crosey".

-There were early problems with the marriage, and on March 4, 1931, Dixie announced that they had separated and that she would soon be filing a divorce suit charging mental cruelty.
+There were early problems with the marriage and on March 4, 1931, Dixie announced that they had separated and that she would soon be filing a divorce suit charging mental cruelty.
 She went on to say, "We have only been married about six months, but we have already found out that we are not suited for each other.
 Our separation is an amiable one, and the only reason for it is that we just cannot get along.
 'Bing' is a fine boy as a friend, but married he and I just cannot be happy."
 Within a week, a reconciliation came about.
-Dixie had gone with a party of friends to Agua Caliente for the weekend.
+Dixie had gone with a party of friends to Agua Caliente in Tijuana for the weekend.
 To one of the girls in the crowd, she confided she was not half as angry with Crosby as she was at the parting a week ago.
 The girl got Crosby on the long-distance telephone and presently he and Dixie were talking to each other.
 An hour and a half later, Crosby appeared at Agua Caliente, having flown down in an airplane, and all was well again.

 They had four sons: Gary (1933); twins Phillip and Dennis (1934); and Lindsay (1938).
 Lindsay and Dennis died by suicide as adults, Lindsay in 1989 and Dennis in 1991.

 After the birth of the twins, she made a brief return to show business.
 Dixie Lee made two appearances on the Shell Chateau radio program in 1935, and she made three more films.
 Her most notable film is probably Love in Bloom (1935).
-Her last film was Redheads on Parade, but the reviews were mediocre.
-She made a couple of records on March 11, 1935, "You've Got Me Doing Things," a song she introduced in the film Love in Bloom.
-This was her first record, and she backed it with "My Heart Is an Open Book."
-She was encouraged back in to the recording studio again on July 27, 1936, and she recorded "Until the Real Thing Comes Along" and "When a Lady Meets a Gentleman Down South" for Decca Records.
-Her final recordings were two duets with her husband recorded on August 19, 1936 - A Fine Romance and The Way You Look Tonight.
+Her last film was Redheads on Parade, released also in 1935, but the reviews were mediocre.
+She made a couple of records on March 11, 1935, "You've Got Me Doing Things", a song she introduced in the film Love in Bloom.
+This was her first record, and she backed it with "My Heart Is an Open Book".
+She was encouraged back into the recording studio again on July 27, 1936, and she recorded "Until the Real Thing Comes Along" and "When a Lady Meets a Gentleman Down South" for Decca Records.
+Her final recordings were two duets with her husband recorded on August 19, 1936: "A Fine Romance" and "The Way You Look Tonight".
 She then retired from show business.